-Figure 9 shows the ACO INC vs. predicted INC for functional and nonfunctional targets.
+Figure 9 shows the ACO INC vs. predicted INC for both functional and nonfunctional targets.
 The solid line indicates where the quantities are equal.
-Both years show good agreement, and this was an expected result.
-There are some outliers on the 2002 data above a predicted INC of $10^{\circ}$ and one outlier near $6^{\circ}$ .
-These objects were investigated and were found to have eccentricities larger than 0.4.
+All 3 years show good agreement, and this was an expected result.
+Few objects are seen as outliers, but those that were seen off the line were investigated.
+These objects were found to have eccentricities larger than 0.4.
 With the circular orbit assumption, it is understandable that the INC would be off, even slightly, for these objects.

 Figure 9.
 INC comparison for correlated targets separated into functional (F) and nonfunctional (NF) categories.

-CY 2002 is on the left and CY 2003 is on the right.
+CY 2004 is on the left, CY 2005 is in the center, and CY 2006 is on the right.